Study in SENEGAL with YES Abroad!

 Learn more about being a YES Abroad student in Senegal:

 Students will live with host families in order to experience true immersion in the local culture.
-Families are selected based on recommendations by members of the local community, and each is carefully screened by American Councils staff.
+Families are selected based on recommendations by members of the local community, and each family is carefully screened by American Councils staff.
 Families are carefully vetted through a thorough application process and are highly regarded by their relatives and neighbors.
-In addition to a host family, participants will also have access to an American Councils staff member, who will serve as a local coordinator.
+Hosting communities exist through the presence of a strong support network, with a local staff member, or "local coordinator", available to each student hosted in the community.

-Students will attend a private school in Dakar.
-The primary languages of instruction will be English and French.
-School typically runs from approximately 8am to 5pm, and uniforms are customary.
-Students will have the opportunity to participate in a number of community and extracurricular activities such as theater, dance, music, sports and martial arts, community service projects, environmental camp, and various clubs at school.
+Participants are enrolled in private high schools in Dakar.
+Gap year participants attend a Senegalese school following the French baccalaureate program.
+Non-gap year participants attend an American-style high school and are strongly encouraged to take the French baccalaureate program, with the possibility of English as an alternative in some cases.
+The primary language of instruction is French.
+School typically runs from approximately 8am to 4pm, Monday to Friday, and some schools require additional attendance on Saturday mornings.
+Uniforms are required.
+Students will have the opportunity to participate in a number of community and extracurricular activities such as theater, dance, music, sports and martial arts, community service projects, environmental camp, and various clubs at school and in the community at-large.

 For more information, visit Senegal's page of The World Factbook.

 American Councils draws on the experience of American professionals in Dakar as well as strong local connections and a deep understanding of the intercultural, health, safety and security issues.
-Prior to departure and upon arrival, students are given safety briefings by American Councils staff.
+Prior to departure and upon arrival, students attend a number of information and safety briefings by American Councils staff.
 They will also have a security briefing by the U.S. Embassy’s Security Office and will be given assistance in registering with the Embassy to receive travel alerts.
 American Councils works closely before arrival and throughout the exchange year to discuss and prepare for students’ well-being.
 YES Abroad students are covered by medical as well as Political and Security Evacuation Insurance.
 Students will have access to a 24-hour emergency number and our staff members are thoroughly trained.
-Each student will be given a cell phone upon arrival and will be given the contact number for their local support representative and his/her local American Councils office.
-In the case of an emergency, a Duty Officer is on-call 24/7 in both Senegal and the United States.
-This number is made available to both students and their parents while on program.
+Each student will be given a cell phone upon arriving, and will be given the contact number for their local support representative and their local American Councils office.
+In the case of an emergency, a Duty Officer is on-call 24/7 in both Senegal and the U.S. This number is made available to both students and their parents while on program.
 For further in information on Senegal, visit the U.S. Department of State's website.

-You will have the opportunity to take part in various activities to increase your interaction with local peers in Senegal.
-Activities may include field trips, sporting events, cultural excursions, social outings and community service projects.
+Students have the opportunity to take part in various activities and trips while in Senegal in order to increase their understanding of the host country and culture and their interaction with the local Senegalese population.
+Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
+Students have also had the opportunity to meet with the Public Affairs Section of the U.S. Embassy.